-Alongside her career as a collaborative pianist, she also has been teaching music consistently since 1982 in music schools, festivals, colleges, universities and her own private piano studios in Canada and the United States.
-Ms. Beaudoin is a member of the Music Teachers National Association.
-She founded the Sylvie Beaudoin Piano Studio located in Howard County, Maryland, in 2002.
-In 2009-2010, Ms. Beaudoin was an Artist in Residence and Lecturer at the University of Maryland Honors College in College Park where she designed and built a new three-week undergraduate course titled “Music and the Arts in Paris at the Turn of the 20th Century: Making it New!”
-She taught this course in Paris in January 2010 for selected Honors students.
+Ms Beaudoin is also a devoted music instructor, having taught consistently since 1982 in music schools, festivals, colleges, universities and her own private piano studios.
+In 2002, she founded the Sylvie Beaudoin Piano Studio located in Howard County, providing a highly personalized, innovative and broad curriculum for all her students.
+In 2009-2010, she was an Artist in Residence and Lecturer at the University of Maryland Honors College where she created and taught a new undergraduate study abroad course titled “Music and the Arts in Paris at the Turn of the 20th Century: Making it New!”
 From 1991 to 1993, she held a two-year Teaching Assistantship position at the University of British Columbia, teaching piano to undergraduate students.
-She taught chamber music to teenagers and adults as Teaching Assistant for the Kneisel Hall Young Musicians Program and the Kneisel Hall Amateur Chamber Music Institute during the summer 1998 in Maine.
+She taught chamber music to teenagers and adults as Teaching Assistant for the Kneisel Hall Young Musicians Program and the Kneisel Hall Amateur Chamber Music Institute during the summer 1998.
 From 1994 to 2004, she held teaching positions at music schools in Quebec, British Columbia and Maryland.

-Ms. Beaudoin is the recipient of numerous awards, prizes and scholarships.
-She studied with highly acclaimed Canadian pianist Jane Coop at the University of British Columbia in Vancouver to complete her Bachelor and Master of Music degrees in Piano Performance in 1993.
-She also studied with several other distinguished musicians in North America and abroad, in private lessons and in masterclasses.
+Ms Beaudoin is the recipient of numerous awards, prizes and scholarships.
+She studied with acclaimed Canadian pianist Jane Coop at the University of British Columbia to complete her Bachelor and Master of Music degrees in Piano Performance in 1993.
+She also studied privately or in masterclasses with several other distinguished musicians in North America and abroad.
 During the 1990’s, she gradually came to specialize in chamber music, as well as in instrumental and vocal accompanying.
-To that end, she did residencies at the Banff Centre for the Arts in Canada and at the Pacific Music Festival of Sapporo in Japan in addition to further studies at the San Francisco Conservatory of Music in California and at the Kneisel Hall Chamber Music Festival in Maine.
+To that end, she did residencies at the Banff Centre for the Arts and the Pacific Music Festival of Sapporo in addition to further studies at the San Francisco Conservatory of Music and the Kneisel Hall Chamber Music Festival in Maine.